 So many Canadians have made, and are making, their mark on the world stage in every sector of daily life.
 And while their names may be known to millions, their Canadian heritage may not.
 It's time for Canadians, Americans, and the world to understand what makes successful Canadians the people they've become, and what their success means to all of us.
 Canada Files is a weekly, half-hour interview program hosted by veteran Toronto broadcaster Jim Deeks.

-Canada Files will air on WNED PBS on Sunday evenings at 6pm, starting on Feb.
-9, 2020.
+Canada Files airs on WNED PBS on Sunday evenings at 6pm.

 Sundays at 6pm

 As CANADA FILES enters its fourth season, the popular series that features prominent and successful Canadians adds a new host -- one of Canada’s most respected television broadcasters of the last 50 years, and a former host of CTV’s Canada AM and CBC’s Midday, Valerie Pringle.
 Pringle succeeds the founder and Executive Producer of CANADA FILES, Jim Deeks, as host of the series.
 Deeks will remain with CANADA FILES, as Executive Producer and head of Primary Counsel Productions.

 Episodes Season 3

 Episode 1 |Ashleigh Banfield- Canadian-American journalist and host of Banfield.

 Episode 2 | Cameron Bailey - CEO of the Toronto International Film Festival.